 - The engine should be able to take higher forces due to supercharging.

 - Also, the fuel used should have higher anti-knock characteristics.

 Supercharging decreases the knock tendencies in compression ignition engines.
-The take off by heavily loaded aircraft, the quicker rate of climb and high attitude performance can be achieved to the same extent by supercharging.
+The take-off by heavily loaded aircraft, the quicker rate of climb, and high altitude performance can be achieved to the same extent by supercharging.

-- Supercharging reduces weight per horsepower of the engines as required in aero engines.
+- Supercharging reduces the weight per horsepower of the engines as required in aero engines.